zihengjackchen/zihengjackchen.com/content/projects/thesis.md

 As a result, this thesis aims to push better and more accurate open-sourced simulation tools that spark further safer AV research.

-#### Contributions
-- Researched potential unrealistic vehicle behavior in rare cases in CARLA simulator
-- Improved the friction model of vehicles as a function of weather according to previous literature in CARLA
-- Generated and analyzed over 8,000 vehicle traces in varying rainy conditions, creating up to 66% more accidents

 #### [Result](https://github.com/zihengjackchen/CARLA-Modified-Pipeline/blob/master/(ECE499)%20Deliverables/Thesis.pdf)